According to the statistics, you probably have some level of financial infidelity going on in your marriage.

 Say it ain’t so.

 Financial infidelity happens every day.
 In fact, almost 40% of those surveyed said if their secret spending was revealed, they were concerned it would cause their spouse to seek a divorce or separation.

 When you got married you became as one flesh.
 That means becoming of one body, one mind, together.
 It doesn’t mean you always have to be in total agreement.
-But at the very least it means being honest with each other.
+But at the very least it means not lying about money to each other.

 “With all lowliness and gentleness, with long suffering, bearing with one another in love, endeavoring to keep the unity of the Spirit in the bond of peace.”- Ephesians 4:2-3